 Description: 234 rows · Countries in the world by population (2018) This list includes both countries and …

 Description: Income is the gauge many use to determine the well-being of the U.S. population.
-Survey and census questions cover poverty, income, and wealth.

 Copyright © 2017